Development process

 The main components of an Akka service are:

-We recommend that you separate the service API and Entity domain data model.
+You should separate the service API and Entity domain data model.
 Separating the service interface and data model in different classes allows you to evolve them independently.

 | Kickstart a project using the getting started guide. |